 There have been several attempts to allow land-based casinos to open for business, but these have all failed.
 Even pari-mutuel betting has all but disappeared with no races held in the state.

 But it’s not all doom and gloom.
 The state governor signed a bill into law that would see the Granite State establish a framework for daily fantasy sports.
 There is also an Act that is still working its way through the legislature that would legalize online gambling.
-This has stalled several times but in 2019, the state did legalize online sports betting.
+This has stalled several times, but in 2019, the state did legalize online sports betting.
+It may not be on a par with states like New Jersey just yet, but there’s hope.

 The only live poker available in New Hampshire is through charitable gaming and these are low stakes games held at quite a few poker rooms based in the state.
 Even though these are charitable games, there are still two relatively large poker rooms with 30 tables each.
 These are the Manchester Poker Room and the Poker Room at Hampton Falls.